Landlord inappropriate behavior hotline

 The rent or rent increase for your home or room is too high

-The rental agent charges mediation fees
+The rental agency charges mediation fees

 Are you a migrant worker?

-In that case, you can submit a report if:
+Then you can report if:

-You cannot report the following
+You cannot report this

 Do you have complaints about overdue maintenance?